A Lower Bound for the Number of Linear Regions of Ternary ReLU Regression Neural Networks

 \item Definition of $\bm f^{(2l)}$: For $i = 1, 2, \dots , q$ and $j = 1, 2, \dots , n_0$, define the $((i-1)n_0+j)$-th component $f_{(i-1)n_0+j}^{(2l)}(\bm x)$ of $\bm f^{(2l)}(\bm x)$ as follows:

 \end{itemize} \end{itemize} For activation functions, we use the identity function for odd layers and ReLU for even layers.

-Since the activation function of odd layers is the identity function, when we substitute $\bm f^{(1)}$ into $\bm f^{(2)}$, we can see that $\bm f^{(2)} \circ \bm f^{(1)}$ of the ternary ReLU Regression NN equals the function obtained by replacing $p$ with $q$ in the linear function \eqref{eq:f1} of the first layer of a regular ReLU Regression NN.
-Also, for $l=2, 3, \dots , \frac{1}{2}(L'-1)$, when we substitute $\bm f^{(2l-1)}$ into $\bm f^{(2l)}$, we can see that $\bm f^{(2l)} \circ \bm f^{(2l-1)}$ of the ternary ReLU Regression NN equals the function obtained by replacing $p$ with $q$ in the linear function \eqref{eq:fl} of the $l$-th layer of a regular NN.
-Therefore, the ternary ReLU Regression NN shown here achieves the lower bound of the number of linear regions obtained by replacing $p$ with $q$ and $L-1$ with $\frac{1}{2}(L'-1)$ in the right-hand side of equation \eqref{eq:previous} for a regular ReLU Regression NN.
-That is, the number of linear regions of this ternary ReLU Regression NN becomes $q^{\frac{1}{2}n_0(L'-1)}$. \end{proof}
+Since the activation function of odd layers is the identity function, when we substitute $\bm f^{(1)}$ into $\bm f^{(2)}$, we can see that $\bm f^{(2)} \circ \bm f^{(1)}$ of the ternary regression NN equals the function obtained by replacing $p$ with $q$ in the linear function \eqref{eq:f1} of the first layer of a regular ReLU Regression NN.
+Also, for $l=2, 3, \dots , \frac{1}{2}(L'-1)$, when we substitute $\bm f^{(2l-1)}$ into $\bm f^{(2l)}$, we can see that $\bm f^{(2l)} \circ \bm f^{(2l-1)}$ of the ternary regression NN equals the function obtained by replacing $p$ with $q$ in the linear function \eqref{eq:fl} of the $l$-th layer of a regular NN.
+Therefore, the ternary regression NN shown here achieves the lower bound of the number of linear regions obtained by replacing $p$ with $q$ and $L-1$ with $\frac{1}{2}(L'-1)$ in the right-hand side of equation \eqref{eq:previous} for a regular ReLU Regression NN.
+That is, the number of linear regions of this ternary regression NN becomes $q^{\frac{1}{2}n_0(L'-1)}$. \end{proof}